mmontossi/sidejobs/README.md

 Any issue, pull request, comment of any kind is more than welcome!

-I will mainly ensure compatibility to last versions of Ruby, Rails and PostgreSQL.
+We will mainly ensure compatibility to last versions of Ruby, Rails and PostgreSQL.

 ## Credits